-In this article, I am discussing about galvanometer working principle, its construction and conversion into voltmeter and ammeter.
+In this article, I am discussing the moving coil galvanometer working principle, its construction and conversion into voltmeter and ammeter.
 So let us start our topic.

 A moving coil galvanometer is an easy and sensitive instrument to detect and measure electric current.